carlotagomezmontes/DressMatch-Code/README.md

 ## Additional information: ##
 In order to obtain our desired program we have incorporated the following data structures into our code:
   1. Class objects: Tops, bottoms, shoes and All in ones using OOP (Object oriented Programming), along with their corresponding attributes.
-  2. Lists: to save the differente instances incorporated by the users
+  2. Lists: to save the different instances incorporated by the users

 We have also incorporated the following algorithms:
   1. Insertion